ronaldbosma/InstallNetCoreRuntimeAndHostingTask/README.md

 ## Open source

 This task is open source [on GitHub](https://github.com/ronaldbosma/InstallNetCoreRuntimeAndHostingTask).
-Feedback and contributions are welcome.